abeidahmed/tailwindcss-elements/README.md

 // Imports all the components
 import '@abeidahmed/tailwindcss-elements';

-// Cherry pick what you need
+// or, cherry pick what you need import '@abeidahmed/tailwindcss-elements/dist/elements/dialog';
-import '@abeidahmed/tailwindcss-elements/dist/elements/dialog';
 import '@abeidahmed/tailwindcss-elements/dist/elements/dropdown';
 ```